GaspareG/Unipi-Data-Mining/notebook/CardCardDefault.md

 import math
 import numpy as np
 import pandas as pd
-import scipy.stats as stats
-import matplotlib.pyplot as plt import matplotlib.gridspec as gridspec import seaborn as sns from matplotlib import style import matplotlib.mlab as mlab
+import matplotlib.mlab as mlab import matplotlib.pyplot as plt import matplotlib.gridspec as gridspec import seaborn as sns import scipy.stats as stats

-from collections import defaultdict from scipy.stats.stats import pearsonr
+from scipy.stats.stats import pearsonr from matplotlib import style from cycler import cycler from collections import defaultdict

 style.use("seaborn-pastel")
 plt.rcParams['axes.facecolor'] = 'white'